 How to navigate this diary

 The Egypt link at the top of the page in the main menu takes you to the main Egypt page where you can access all the days of this diary.
-Alternatively, start reading here (or anywhere, for that matter) and use the Previous and Next arrows on the left and right borders of your browser window to navigate through the days.
+Alternatively, start reading here (or anywhere, for that matter) and use the Previous and Next links at the bottom of each page to navigate through the days.
 You can always keep track by looking at the date.

 When you’re reading a page, you’ll see blocks of photo thumbnails (wait a little while for all of these to load onto the page).
 You can roll over a thumbnail to read the photo’s caption.